How to Minimize Risk When Renting Out Investment Property

 You have purchased a real estate investment property, and you have obtained insurance for it, but you are still concerned about the risks involved in renting it out.
 Here are some additional steps you can take to protect yourself and your investment property.

 One of the best ways to avoid problems is to do a thorough check on all potential tenants, to weed out those who may cause property damage to your rental.
 When it comes to residential rentals, it's always a good idea to run a tenant's credit report to see if there is any history of eviction for property damage.
 And checking references from previous landlords is a crucial way to find out how a tenant took care of previous rentals (residential or commercial).

 Provide Working Detectors and Fire Extinguishers.

-State and local laws vary, but it never hurts to provide carbon monoxide (CO2) detectors on every floor of a rental property.
+State and local laws vary, but it never hurts to provide carbon monoxide (CO) detectors on every floor of a rental property.
 Do the same with fire extinguishers.
-You may not be legally required to provide fire extinguishers to single-house rentals, but the low cost (approximate $20) of purchasing one is a wise investment; the tenant will appreciate the courtesy and will likely be more conscientious about taking care of the property as a result.
+You may not be legally required to provide fire extinguishers in single-family-house rentals, but the low cost (approximate $20) of purchasing one is a wise investment.
+The tenant will appreciate the courtesy and will likely be more conscientious about taking care of the property as a result.